BrunaLab/LAS6292_DataManagement/README.md

 ### Up next:
 1. As per the [README for EW's Carpentry course](https://github.com/datacarpentry/semester-biology), I will soon be reviewing all materials for accessibility and scanning new pull requests with pa11y and pa11y-ci to ensure that additions to the site follow accessibility best practices.
 If you discover any accessibility issues with the site please open an issue and I'll address them.

 2) Add instructions (or at least links) for how to use this and Jekyll to build your own course website.
+9e.g., [this was useful](https://matteocourthoud.github.io/post/website/) but note I found it much easier to deploy with netlify than github pages).

 ### Acknowledgements
 This course was taught and developed with support from the UF Center for Latin American Studies and relies on the outstanding resources developed by [The Carpentries](https://carpentries.org/), the [Environmental Data Initiative](https://environmentaldatainitiative.org/), [DataONE](https://dataoneorg.github.io/Education/), and the courses taught by the [Weecology Group](https://www.weecology.org/).